 4. Repairing or Replacing Broken Sewage Pipes

 When a pipe breaks, you may be able to repair just the section that is causing the problem.
 If you have a home with older sewer pipes, it may be prudent to repair the entire line from your home or business to Sacramento’s sewer system.
-New technology in plumbing techniques can repair or replace most sewer lines in a days’ time.
+New technology in plumbing techniques can repair or replace most sewer lines in a day’s time.

-Trenchless sewer line replacement is less invasive than former methods and replaces your pipes with resin-soaked pipe that hardens in place, forming a pipe that has a life expectancy of 50 years.
+Trenchless sewer line replacement is less invasive than former methods and replaces your pipes with a resin-soaked pipe that hardens in place, forming a pipe that has a life expectancy of 50 years.
 This method of sewer line replacement is used to repair short sections of sewer pipes in homes, businesses, and municipalities.

 A broken sewer line can cause health issues, damage to your home or business, and a great deal of frustration.
 Professional help can get your problem assessed and repaired in short order.
 If you have a problem with a broken sewer pipe or another plumbing issue, contact Express Sewer & Drain for an assessment of your home, business, or municipal plumbing system.
+Our team specializes in sewer line repair in Sacramento, Fair Oaks, Rancho Cordova, and the surrounding areas.